EPCCed/2025-10-22_GreenHPC_Bham/episodes/measurement.md

 ## Solution

-1. The scope 2 emissions from energy use by the project are given by `E * I`, the energy used multiplied by the carbon intensity of the electricity supply.
+1. The scope 2 emissions from energy use by the project are given by `E * CI`, the energy used multiplied by the carbon intensity of the electricity supply.
 In this case, this is given by `3,542,000 kWh x 0.040 kgCO2e/kWh = 141,700 kgCO2e`.

 2. The scope 3 emissions rate per GPUh is the total scope 3 emissions for the service divided by number of GPUh available over the lifetime of the service.
    1. The total GPUh over the service lifetime is estimated by `7 years x 365 days x 24 hours x 1000 nodes x 8 GPU per node = 490,560,000 GPUh`.